Crimes Against People in Georgia

 Penalty for a Conviction for Crimes Against People in Georgia

-A conviction for a crime against a person generally comes with a prison term and a fine.
+A conviction for crimes against a person in Georgia generally comes with a prison term and a fine.
 While each crime and case is different, that is the general outcome.
 The fine amount varies from case to case.

 However, another penalty that could be awarded by the Court is for the defendant to pay restitution to the victim.
 Restitution is where the defendant reimburses the victim for any expenses that resulted from the crime committed against them.
 It could include the cost of medical treatment or counseling.
 Anyone in Georgia that is convicted of assault of battery could be subject to this consequence.

 Also, there is a possibility that the court would impose probation instead of jail time for part of the sentence or instead of a jail sentence.
 This is left to the judge's discretion and is evaluated on a case-by-case basis.
 If put on probation, the defendant would be required to meet regularly with a probation officer.
 There would also be conditions they would have to satisfy such as submitting to drug tests, performing community service, attending counseling, etc.

 While each crimes has specific defenses that apply to it; there are some defenses that generally apply to crimes against a person in Georgia including:

 Consent: If the defendant had consent to do the action they are being accused of, then that is a complete defenses.
 A crime against a person involves the suspect doing something against another's will but if consent was given by the victim; then no crime has been committed.
 However, there are a couple crimes that this does not apply to including hazing and trafficking of persons for labor or sexual servitude.
 They will still be crimes even if permission was given by the victim.